906 words

 4. Tries again

-It repeats this thousands of times until it gets better at spotting patterns.
+Over and over.
+Thousands of times, until it gets sharper at spotting the patterns.

-Even after training, your model might need fine-tuning.
+Even after all that training, your model might still need some fine-tuning.

 • Add more vanilla?